Rapithwin/Rapithwin/README.md

 # 💫 About Me:
-I'm a passionate application developer and I use Flutter as my main framework.
+I'm a passionate software developer and I use Flutter as my main framework.
 I also enjoy writing fun little scripts using Python from time to time.
 <br/>

 ### 🛠 Skills